 For Expedia Group, leveraging tools and tech from Apollo freed up the team for other priorities.
 As Boerner put it, “If our small platform team had to build all the tech we use from Apollo Platform, we’d have much less time to help onboard new teams, evangelize our design principles, or ultimately solve our customer problems.”

-Apollo provided Expedia Group with a complete graph management solution, giving them a means to monitor, detect, and prevent schema breaks, as well as operationalize the data graph—all at scale.
-It also makes a unified data graph possible by sharing management and portable code, queries, and fixes across teams.
+Apollo provided Expedia Group with a complete graph management solution, giving them a means to monitor, detect, and prevent schema breaks, as well as operationalize the graph—all at scale.
+It also makes a unified graph possible by sharing management and portable code, queries, and fixes across teams.

 Since adopting Apollo, code complexity has decreased dramatically.
 “Our new PWA clients have a tiny fraction of the business logic of our older clients because we’ve moved it behind the graph where it’s shared by all clients,” said Boerner.
 “This also means that fixes made in the shared layer are picked up by all clients, so that’s a big win in terms of reducing technical debt and fulfilling our mission to create a seamless customer experience, regardless of the client platform.”